llaskov/Prim-Fibonacci-Heap/README.md

 Contain the implementation of the Prim's algorithm.

 ## mtrx[n].txt
 Contains a $n \times n$ adjacency matrix of an example graph.
-The file mtrx9.txt contains the example given in the faous book T. H. Cormen, C. E. Leiserson, R. L. Rivest, and C. Stein, Introduction to algorithms, 4th ed.
+The file mtrx9.txt contains the example given in the famous book T. H. Cormen, C. E. Leiserson, R. L. Rivest, and C. Stein, Introduction to algorithms, 4th ed.
 MIT Press, 2022.